micro-community/development/onboarding.md

 Write some services using [https://github.com/micro/go-micro](https://github.com/micro/go-micro) to explore the framework.

-Example services can be found here [https://github.com/microhq](https://github.com/microhq)
+Example services can be found here [https://github.com/micro/services](https://github.com/micro/services)

-One potential idea is user/service authentication:

-- Write an identity service which handles user and service accounts
-- Write an auth service which handles authentication and check against the identities

 ## Deploy to the platform